gerhardteduardo/portfolio/README.md

 # 🌐 Eduardo Gerhardt | Portfolio

-## 🛠️ Sobre o Projeto
+## 🛠️ About the Project

-Este é o meu portfólio pessoal, onde compartilho minha experiência, habilidades e projetos desenvolvidos ao longo da minha jornada como desenvolvedor.
-O site foi criado para demonstrar minha expertise em frontend e backend, utilizando tecnologias modernas para um design dinâmico e responsivo.
+This is my personal portfolio, where I share my experience, skills, and projects developed throughout my journey as a developer.
+The website was created to showcase my expertise in frontend and backend, using modern technologies for a dynamic and responsive design.

-## 📌 Funcionalidades
+## 📌 Features

-🔹 Informações Pessoais
+🔹 **Personal Information**
-Introdução sobre mim e minha carreira na tecnologia.
+Introduction about me and my career in technology.
-Meus interesses, como músicas, livros e hobbies.
+My interests, such as music, books, and hobbies.

-🔹 Projetos
+🔹 **Projects**
-Apresentação de projetos desenvolvidos, com tecnologias utilizadas e links para repositórios.
+Showcase of developed projects, including technologies used and links to repositories.
-Futuramente, um blog com insights sobre desenvolvimento e tecnologia.
+A blog with insights on development and technology (coming soon).

-🔹 Comunicação com IA
+🔹 **AI Communication**
-Um chatbot integrado ao portfólio, onde você pode fazer perguntas sobre mim e receber respostas geradas por IA.
+An integrated chatbot where you can ask questions about me and receive AI-generated responses.

-🔹 Contato
+🔹 **Contact**
-Formulário de contato para networking e oportunidades profissionais.
+Contact form for networking and professional opportunities.
-Links diretos para LinkedIn, GitHub e email.
+Direct links to LinkedIn, GitHub, and email.

-## 🚀 Tecnologias Utilizadas
+## 🚀 Technologies Used

-Este portfólio foi construído utilizando as seguintes tecnologias:
+This portfolio was built using the following technologies:

-⚛️ React – Framework para construção de interfaces interativas e performáticas
+⚛️ **React** – Framework for building interactive and high-performance interfaces
-🟦 TypeScript – Superset do JavaScript com tipagem estática
+🟦 **TypeScript** – JavaScript superset with static typing
-🎨 Tailwind CSS – Framework de estilização utilitária
+🎨 **Tailwind CSS** – Utility-first styling framework
-📌 Lucide Icons – Ícones modernos e personalizáveis
+📌 **Lucide Icons** – Modern and customizable icons
-⚡ Vite – Ferramenta de build rápida para projetos modernos
+⚡ **Vite** – Fast build tool for modern projects

-## 🤝 Contribuições & Sugestões
+## 🤝 Contributions & Suggestions
-Caso tenha alguma sugestão ou feedback sobre o projeto, sinta-se à vontade para abrir uma issue ou entrar em contato.
+If you have any suggestions or feedback about the project, feel free to open an issue or get in touch.

-## 🌟 Agradecimento
+## 🌟 Acknowledgment
-Obrigado por conferir meu portfólio!
-Espero que ele seja útil como inspiração ou referência. 🚀🔥
+Thank you for checking out my portfolio!
+I hope it serves as inspiration or reference. 🚀🔥

-Se gostou, não esqueça de dar uma ⭐ no repositório! 😊
+If you liked it, don’t forget to leave a ⭐ on the repository! 😊